comp-3663-weather-visualization/comp-3663-assignments/assignment2-problem-statement.md

 The world needs more weather visualizations.
 We'll provide historical and real-time visualizations of weather.
 We'll use Canadian data to start but the solution will be location agnostic.

 ## Define problem
-(What needs to be improved in the world?)
 We are looking to provide a detailed, visualization-focused analysis of historical and real-time weather.
 The world, specifically people who enjoy looking at graphs and data visualizations, could benefit from our amazing and varied weather visualizing techniques.
 From casual visualization-viewers, to full-time graph-enthusiasts -- anyone may benefit from our weather visualizations.

 ## Use scenario for each member of group
+Each member of the group will be responsible for developing supporting documenation and reports as well as code.
+Depending on experience and interest, group members may be contribute more to the frontend code or backend.

 ## Functional and non-functional requirements
 ### Functional Requirements:
-The program must provide varied weather graphs.
+The application must provide varied weather graphs.
-The program must be hosted and accessable on a server via the web.
+The application must be hosted on and accessible via the web.
+The application must be viewable on a variety of devices (mobile, tablet, desktop, TV, etc).

 ### Non-functional requirements:
-The program may...
+Three months of part time developer time is not sufficient to produce a fully functioning weather application to compete in the existing market space.
+Hypothetically, if the application was fully implemented and could compete in the market, the resources used to host it are not configured to scale to meet demand.
+And the group is not in a position to pay for the underlying compute power to support a scaling solution.

 ## System limitations
+The system will only provide Canadian weather data to start.
+It is out of the scope of this project to provide international weather data.

 ## Development Environment
 The backend is written in Python using the Django framework and a PostgreSQL database.